ApptuitAI/apptuit-py/README.md

 need to pass the token as a parameter when working with the apptuit client or the apptuit reporter.
 * `APPTUIT_PY_TAGS`: This can be used to set the global tags for apptuit.
 The apptuit client and reporter will add these tags with each datapoint they are sending to Apptuit.
-These tags will work in combination with any tags set with the reporter as well as set with indivual metrics and datapoints.
+These tags will work in combination with any tags set with the reporter as well as set with individual metrics and datapoints.
 If any metric shares a tag key in common with the global tags, the value of the tag from the metric takes preference.
 The format of the value of this variable is as follows:
     ```sh